 - Communications can be tricky even within one’s own culture, not to mention across cultures.
 This session deals with communications under the lens of high and low context cultures while also tackling various forms of body language and other types of communication skills.
 The session wraps up with a look at handling miscommunication through a case study.

-Lesson 7: The Cornerstones of Diversity
+Lesson 7: The Diversity and Awareness Model

 Lesson 9: How to Discourage Diversity